simandoff/cloud-run-deploy/README.md

 # cloud-run-deploy
-Just as pure as possible GoLang container with proper Docker build file.
+Just as pure as possible GoLang container with a proper Docker build file, including static files.
-Should be fine to run in GCP Cloud Run.
+Should be fine to deploy in GCP Cloud Run.